YonatanHen/Organization-managment-system-API/README.md

 ## Error Handling

-All endpoints handle and return appropriate error messages and HTTP status codes in case of errors.
+All endpoints handle and return appropriate error messages and HTTP status codes in case of some errors.
 The error responses generally include the following:
 - `400`: Bad Request.
+- `404`: Resource or endpoint not found.
 - `500`: Internal Server Error or DB-related Error.

 ## Conclusion